DebbieWI/ELk_Stack_Project/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Vulnerable Web Application.

 Load balancing ensures that the application will be highly defensive against distributed denial-of-service (DDoS) attacks, in addition to restricting IP address communcation to the network.